History of Panama: Spanish colonial period

 In 1501, Rodrigo de Bastidas was the first European to explore the Isthmus of Panama sailing along the eastern coast.
 A year later Christopher Columbus on his fourth voyage, sailing south and eastward from upper Central America, explored Bocas del Toro, Veragua, the Chagres River and Portobelo (Beautiful Port) which he named.
 Soon Spanish expeditions would converge upon Tierra Firma (also Tierra Firme, Spanish from the Latin terra firma, "dry land" or "mainland") which served in Spanish colonial times as the name for the Isthmus of Panama.

 In 1509, authority was granted to Alonso de Ojeda and Diego de Nicuesa to colonize the territories between the west side of the Gulf of Urabá to Cabo Gracias a Dios in present-day Honduras.
 The idea was to create an early unitary administrative organization similar to what later became Nueva España (now Mexico).
 Tierra Firme later received control over other territories: the Isla de Santiago (now Jamaica) the Cayman Islands; Roncador, Quitasueño, and Providencia and other islands now under Colombian control.

 Santa Maria la Antigua del Darién

-In September 1510, the first permanent European settlement, Santa María la Antigua del Darién on the Americas mainland was founded.
+In September 1510, the first permanent European settlement on the Americas mainland, Santa María la Antigua del Darién, was founded.
 Vasco Núñez de Balboa and Martín Fernández de Enciso agreed on the site near the mouth of the Tarena River on the Atlantic, in modern Colombia.
 Balboa maneuvered and was appointed Mayor on the first official cabildo abierto (municipal council) held on the mainland.
 On August 28, 1513, the Santa María de La Antigua del Darién mission was erected with Fray Juan de Quevedo as the first Catholic Bishop in the continental Americas.